-The signing of the Agreement between the European Union and the Democratic Republic of Timor-Leste on the short-stay visa waiver (hereinafter referred to as the Agreement) is hereby approved on behalf of the Union, subject to its conclusion.
+The signing on behalf of the Union of the Agreement between the European Union and Tuvalu on the short-stay visa waiver (the 'Agreement') is hereby authorised, subject to the conclusion of the said Agreement.

 The text of the Agreement is attached to this Decision.